What to Do in Estes Park

 Downtown Estes Park provides a variety of art galleries, restaurants and shops.
 Enjoy at your leisure the many retail shops, refresh with ice cream and taffy, take time for a massage at one of the spas, relax on a bench at the water wheel or Mrs. Walsh’s Garden.
 While shopping you can wander along the River Walk where the Big Thompson and Fall Rivers meet.
 This trail extends around Lake Estes and ends west of Performance Park.

-Walk south on Moraine Avenue and visit the Historic Park Theatre.
-Built in 1913, it is the oldest operating cinema west of the Mississippi River.
+Walk south on Moraine Avenue and visit the Historic Park Theatre — it's white tower is and Estes Park landmark.
+Built in 1913, it is the oldest operating cinema west of the Mississippi River and was home to the first silent movies.
 Featuring an 80-foot-tall neon outlined tower, the theatre was placed on the National Register of Historic Places in 1984.
 It is also an excellent venue to take in some live music.

 Continue walking south to attractions like the Estes Park Aerial Tramway where you can enjoy a café, trails, and panoramic views of Estes Park.
 It’s just a short ride by cable car to the Prospect Mountain summit.
 Across the street, fun awaits at a kid-friendly amusement park offering a variety of activities.
 Just around the corner you will also find an aerial obstacle course that’s fun for all ages!